 2. Boost Protection

-As mentioned before, as early as 2014 legacy AV leaders already openly admitted the limitations of their capabilities.
+As mentioned before, as early as 2014 legacy anti virus leaders already openly admitted the limitations of their capabilities.
 Since then, adversaries have improved their malicious techniques, easily bypassing traditional security products with techniques like fileless malware and PowerShell exploits.
 Get ahead of the attackers and prevent advanced attacks with next-generation technology.

 3. Save Time

 Time is a major factor when it comes to your security.
 The entire concept of dwell time – the time from adversary penetration to detection or mitigation is on average at least 90 days.
 Meanwhile, your security experts are wasting valuable time collecting evidence of a breach.
 You want your security team to focus on what matters, not looking for a needle in a haystack.

 In the beginning there was just anti virus.
 Then, another agent to cover advanced threats.
 Then an additional agent that can provide visibility.
 On top of that, another one to report applications from a vulnerability scan.
 And so it goes on.
 More agents running in parallel on your endpoint means more performance impact.
 With a next-gen AV solution like SentinelOne, you can block malware, respond to threats, and maintain compliance with just one solution.